UNCLASSIFIED (U)

 (2) (U) Certain Protection Cases: Parole cannot be used in lieu of normal refugee or visa processing except where there is a clear U.S. government interest and a need for the individual to travel to the United States as quickly as possible.
 To meet the Department's criteria for requesting USCIS to parole an individual into the United States for protection reasons, the individual must be in imminent danger of serious harm and, because of this imminent danger, cannot be processed through established channels, such as a refugee through the United Nations High Commissioner for Refugees (UNHCR) or as a U.S. Department of State P1 refugee referral.
 See 9 FAM 202.3-4(B) below for additional information on circumstances in which asylees or refugees may seek humanitarian parole directly from USCIS.
 9 FAM 202.3-3(B)(1) above provides information on humanitarian parole.

 (3) (U) Certain Child Abductors in Hague Cases: Pursuant to 9 FAM 302.12-4(B)(7) paragraph b, providing guidance on INA 212(a)(10)(C)(i) ineligibility, a noncitizen parent who abducts a child to, or wrongfully retains a child in, a country that is a party to the Hague Convention on the Civil Aspects of International Child Abduction is not ineligible.
 However, such individuals may be ineligible for reasons not related to the child abduction.
-When the presence of such an individual is required in the United States to attend a custody hearing concerning the abducted child, and the individual is ineligible for an NIV, you must contact the appropriate officer in the Office of Children’s Issues (CA/OCS/CI).
+When the presence of such an individual is required in the United States to attend a custody hearing concerning the abducted child, and the individual is ineligible for an NIV, contact the appropriate officer in the Office of Children’s Issues (CA/OCS/CI).
 CA/OCS/CI, working with CA/VO/F and the consular section, will request an SPBP parole for the individual, if appropriate, using the U.S. government agency parole request process.

 c.
 (U) ICE Parole Requested by Enforcement or Intelligence Agency through Department (Law Enforcement Agency Significant Public Benefit Parole): Department parole requests to USCIS for urgent humanitarian or significant public benefit reasons should not be confused with the more common significant public benefit parole (SPBP) cases requested by law enforcement agencies (LEAs) through Department of Justice channels.
 LEA SPBP cases involve an individual whose presence is necessary in connection with legal cases or investigations, whether at the federal, state, local, or tribal level of government.
 Such requests are submitted to ICE.
 These cases usually will come to a consular section's attention via a parole authorization MEMO authorizing the issuance of a transportation letter.
 See paragraph d in 9 FAM 202.3-4(D) below for guidance on issuing transportation letters.
 Other types of non-Department cases are those requested directly by intelligence agencies.